rpc21/308_portfolio/04_final/ANALYSIS.md

     descriptions about the games, rate the games, see high scores and have well developed user profiles.
 The center is dependent on the runner to launch the games and is powered by the data module that stores all the information that is displayed in the center.
-The relationship between the center and data modules is the best I have ever seen **module and view** work together in any of the projects I have done in this class.
+The relationship between the center and data modules is the best I have ever seen **model and view** work together in any of the projects I have done in this class.
 The center can simply call variations of put and get on the data module to add to and query the model and then takes this information and displays it in a very elegant way.
     * The game center can support any type of game easily.
 The genre of game makes no difference whatsoever to the